turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ```
 </section>

 Notice we had to mock out the event object giving it the exact properties we expected it to have.
 It needs a `target` that has a value of an object that also has two properties of `name` and `value`.
 You can give them whatever values you want as long as you assert that the change in state has that same value!
 Let's practice doing one more test that is similar.

 <section class="call-to-action">
 ### Your Turn

-Write a test for your `resetInputs` method.
-The purpose of this method is to clear out the state right?
-Think about how you could set a default state in here (how do you normally set state?), and then run the `resetInputs` method.
-Then assert that the state is empty.
+Write a test for your `resetInputs` method!
+- The purpose of this method is to clear out the state right?
+Think about how you could set a default state in here (how do you normally set state?)
+- Run the `resetInputs` method.
+- Assert that the state is empty.
 </section>

 Let's take a look at a solution below: